axieinfinity/ronin-documentation/docs/delegators/onboarding/become-delegator.md

 ---

-description: Delegate your RON tokens to a validator.
+description: Delegate your RON tokens to a validator
 ---

 import delegatorDashboard from './assets/delegator-dashboard.png'